 If you haven’t tried them already, there are fantastic browser extensions (that work with Chrome, IE, or other browsers) to help you find the best deals online.

-For example, with the SwagButton extension, you’ll get notified whenever you’re on a site with a special sale, coupon, promo code, or cash back offer.
+For example, with the "Billy Button" extension from InboxDollars you’ll get notified whenever you’re on a site with a special sale, coupon, promo code, or cash back offer.
 InboxDollars members will earn a cash bonus in their account for installing the button, too!

 Other browser extensions that can save you money when you shop online:

 19. Find gig economy odd jobs on Craigslist Gigs.

 Check out the gigs section on Craigslist.
 From keyboard tutors to box loaders to brand ambassadors, there are loads of gigs and side hustles posted.

 Some postings seem less than upfront what it comes to the pay or the actual work itself, but there is always an interesting array of jobs and side hustles that get posted and it’s worth checking out.

 Gigwalk is a mobile app for iOS or Android that allows you to find quick gigs in your area.
 Log in and see available gigs (shown as location pins on a map).
 Most gigs take anywhere from 3 minutes to 3 hours to complete and will pay $3 to $100.